Pillar guide · UK homes

 Solar panel installations across the UK have risen sharply.
 In 2026 the financial case is stronger than it has ever been: government grants of up to £12,000 are available to qualifying homeowners, VAT on solar is zero until March 2027, and most well-sized systems pay back inside a decade.

-This guide is written by MCS-certified solar engineers who install solar systems across the UK.
+This guide is written by experienced solar engineers who install solar systems across the UK.

 How do solar panels work?